silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/01_Syntax.md

 Templates can be used for more than HTML output.
 You can use them to output your data as JSON, XML, CSV or any other text-based format.
 </div>

+## Template file location

+SilverStripe templates are plain text files that have `.ss` extension and located within the `templates` directory of a module, theme, or your `mysite` folder.

+By default, templates will have the same name as the class they are used to render.
+So, your Page class will be rendered with the `templates/Page.ss` template.

+When the class has a namespace, the namespace will be interpreted as subfolder within the `templates` path.
+For, example, the class `SilverStripe\Control\Controller` will be rendered with the
+`templates/SilverStripe/Control/Controller.ss` template.

 ## Variables